asteroid-lang/asteroid/README.md

 let list = [1,2,3].

 repeat do
-    let [head|tail] = list. -- head-tail operator
+    let [head|list] = list. -- head-tail operator
     print head.
-    let list = tail.
 until list is [_].
 ```
 Here we use the head-tail operator as a pattern to match a list.
-The loop iterates until the list from applying the head-tail operator has exactly one element in it.
-The output of this program is:
+The loop iterates until the list resulting from the repeated application of the head-tail operator has exactly one element in it.
+The output of this program is,
 ```
 1
 2